suneelpatel/R-for-Data-Scientists/README.md

 * The use of recursion, often, makes the code shorter and it also looks clean.
 * It is a simple solution for a few cases.
 * It expresses in a function that calls itself.

+# 2. OOPs concept in R
+Yes, it’s true!
+As compared to other statistical languages, R programming language has strong object-oriented programming facilities.
+This is because R has derived from S programming language.
+Though R is proficient in developing fully object-oriented programs, it’s approach to OOP is based on generic functions instead of class hierarchies.
+R consists of three OOP systems S3, S4 and R5.
+These features are based on the concepts of classes and methods.

+# 3. Initialize Function and Active Bindings

+# 4. R6 and Multiple Level Inheritance

+### R6 classes

+R6 classes are similar to R’s standard reference classes, but are lighter weight, and avoid some issues that come along with using S4 classes (R’s reference classes are based on S4).
+For more information about speed and memory footprint, see the Performance vignette.

+Unlike many objects in R, instances (objects) of R6 classes have reference semantics.
+R6 classes also support:

+* public and private methods
+* active bindings
+* inheritance (superclasses) which works across packages

+#### Why the name R6?
+When R’s reference classes were introduced, some users, following the names of R’s existing class systems S3 and S4, called the new class system R5 in jest.
+Although reference classes are not actually called R5, the name of this package and its classes takes inspiration from that name.

+#### Active bindings
+Active bindings look like fields, but each time they are accessed, they call a function.
+They are always publicly visible.

+#### Inheritance
+One R6 class can inherit from another.
+In other words, you can have super- and sub-classes.

+Subclasses can have additional methods, and they can also have methods that override the superclass methods.
+In this example of a queue that retains its history, we’ll add a show() method and override the remove() method: